Mr Daniels Maths

 ]

-Q1) There were 9 red beads ,and 6 blue beads in a packet .
-Two beads were picked and not replaced.
-What was the probability they were both red ?
+Q1) There were 8 purple sweets ,and 10 green sweets in a tin .
+Two sweets were picked and not replaced.
+What was the probability they were both purple ?

 ]